coderacheal/Safari-Retreat/README.md

 ### Key Features <a name="Mobile Version of Portfolio"></a>

-- **TWebsite has an interactive logo that takes you to the home page.**
+- **The website has an interactive logo that takes you to the home page.**
 - **Has two pages on both the moblie and desktop version.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>